kaidez/kaidez.com/_posts/2013-11-11-wordpress-require.md

 An interesting discussion has built up around [a feature request ticket to bring AMD JavaScript loading into WordPress](http://core.trac.wordpress.org/ticket/23285 "Read the feature request to bring AMD into WordPress").
 Referring primarily to jQuery, the discussion's main point is that the various WordPress plugins don't necessarily use the same versions of the JavaScript library.
 Some plugins require an older version of jQuery: creating an AMD system that allows plugin developers to load an older version is offered as a solution to the problem.

 WordPress somewhat solved this problem with the release of the TwentyThirteen theme.
 The theme comes bundled with [jQuery Migrate](https://github.com/jquery/jquery-migrate/, "Go to main the jQuery Migrate page"), which detects and loads deprecated jQuery features.
 Plugin developers in need of jQuery's older features can take advantage of this, after testing things, of course.

+At the same time, the core WordPress team encourages plugin authors to update their plugin code when one of their dependencies get updated. jQuery Migrate may be solving a problem, but the core team would prefer it if authors applied updates themselves...WordPress SEO plugin creator [Joost de Valk wrote a great post on this subject](http://yoast.com/why-we-dont-support-old-wordpress-versions/ "Read 'Why we don’t support old WordPress versions' by Joost de Valk").

 Even if jQuery Migrate didn't solve this problem, I'm of the opinion that WordPress can't do much more than this right now.
 Integrating RequireJS or another AMD JavaScript solution is nice to have in WP, but not crucial to its growth and survival.
 And doing so would mean a major code rewrite of how WordPress already handles JavaScript, which is currently fine as is.